ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/other/other_software_packages.md

 **GSAS**: Does not seem to have too much information.
 The project seems to be
           dead.

+**Stuart Campbell's group**: He is not aware of packages in the x-ray community.
+                             They use the `xarray` and `hyperspy` packages.
+                             `xarray` uses multi-dimensional (and labelled) arrays.
+                             It also looks like `hyperspy` uses a multi-dimensional array approach.

 ### X-Ray Software

 We want to have a look at x-ray software to check if groups in that area